ShaheensWeb/PHPmailerExplanation/README.md

     Send invitations for users to come sign up to your application
   </li>
   <li>
-    Send reset passwords, or notifications of account activity to preset and preverified user email addre
+    Send reset passwords, or notifications of account activity to preset and preverified user email address
   </li>
   <li>
     Pretty much <b>ANYTHING</b> email related.